|x||ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934|

-Past disruptions in the U.S. and global credit and equity markets made it difficult for many businesses to obtain financing on acceptable terms.
-Although we currently have a revolving credit agreement in place until January 27, 2017 and do not have any borrowings under it (other than amounts used for standby letters of credit), tightening of credit markets could make it more difficult for us to access funds, refinance our existing indebtedness, enter into agreements for new indebtedness or obtain funding through the issuance of the Companys securities.
+Uncertain economic conditions may constrain our ability to obtain credit.
+Domestic and global credit and equity markets have recently undergone significant disruption, making it difficult for many businesses to obtain financing on acceptable terms or at all.
+Although we currently have a revolving credit agreement in place until 2013 and do not have any borrowings under it (other than amounts used for standby letters of credit), tightening of credit markets could make it more difficult for us to access funds, refinance our existing indebtedness, enter into agreements for new indebtedness or obtain funding through the issuance of the Companys securities.
 Additionally, our borrowing costs can be affected by independent rating agencies ratings, which are based largely on our performance as measured by credit metrics, including lease-adjusted leverage ratios.

-We rely on a few key vendors for a majority of our merchandise purchases (including a significant portion from one key vendor).
-The inability of key suppliers to access liquidity, or the insolvency of key suppliers, could lead to their failure to deliver merchandise to us.
+In addition, instability in the financial markets may have a negative effect on businesses around the world, and the impact on our major suppliers cannot be predicted.
+The Company relies on a few key vendors for a majority of its merchandise purchases (including a significant portion from one key vendor).
+The inability of key suppliers to access liquidity, or the insolvency of key suppliers, could lead to their failure to deliver our merchandise.
 Our inability to obtain merchandise in a timely manner from major suppliers could have a material adverse effect on our business, financial condition, and results of operations.

-At February 2, 2013, our cash, cash equivalents, and short-term investments totaled $928 million.
+At January 29, 2011, our cash and cash equivalents totaled $696 million.
 The majority of our investments were short-term deposits in highly-rated banking institutions.
-As of February 2, 2013, we had $543 million of cash and cash equivalents held in foreign jurisdictions.
+We retain a substantial portion of our cash in foreign jurisdictions for future reinvestment.
 We regularly monitor our counterparty credit risk and mitigate our exposure by making short-term investments only in highly-rated institutions and by limiting the amount we invest in any one institution.
-We continually monitor the creditworthiness of our counterparties.
-At February 2, 2013, almost all of the investments were in institutions rated A or better from a major credit rating agency.
+The Company continually monitors the creditworthiness of its counterparties.
+At January 29, 2011, most of the investments were in institutions rated A or better from a major credit rating agency.
 Despite those ratings, it is possible that the value or liquidity of our investments may decline due to any number of factors, including general market conditions and bank-specific credit issues.

-Our U.S. pension plan trust holds assets totaling $585 million at February 2, 2013.
+The trust which holds the assets of our U.S. pension plan has assets totaling $511 million at January 29, 2011.
 The fair values of these assets held in the trust are compared to the plans projected benefit obligation to determine the pension funding liability.
-We attempt to mitigate funding risk through asset diversification, and we regularly monitor investment risk of our portfolio through quarterly investment portfolio reviews and periodic asset and liability studies.
+We attempt to mitigate risk through diversification, and we regularly monitor investment risk on our portfolio through quarterly investment portfolio reviews and periodic asset and liability studies.
 Despite these measures, it is possible that the value of our portfolio may decline in the future due to any number of factors, including general market conditions and credit issues.
 Such declines could have an impact on the funded status of our pension plans and future funding requirements.

 We are a U.S.-based multinational company subject to tax in multiple U.S. and foreign tax jurisdictions.
 Our provision for income taxes is based on a jurisdictional mix of earnings, statutory rates, and enacted tax rules, including transfer pricing.
 Significant judgment is required in determining our provision for income taxes and in evaluating our tax positions on a worldwide basis.
-Our effective tax rate could be adversely affected by a number of factors, including shifts in the mix of pretax results by tax jurisdiction, changes in tax laws or related interpretations in the jurisdictions in which we operate, and tax assessments and related interest and penalties resulting from income tax audits.
+Our effective tax rate could be adversely affected by a number of factors, including shifts in the mix of pretax profits and losses by tax jurisdiction, our ability to use tax credits, changes in tax laws or related interpretations in the jurisdictions in which we operate, and tax assessments and related interest and penalties resulting from income tax audits.

 Our freight cost is affected by changes in fuel prices through surcharges.
 Increases in fuel prices and surcharges and other factors may increase freight costs and thereby increase our cost of sales.
 We enter into diesel fuel forward and option contracts to mitigate a portion of the risk associated with the variability caused by these surcharges.

-Our digital operations are subject to numerous risks, including risks related to the failure of the computer systems that operate our websites and mobile sites and their related support systems, computer viruses, telecommunications failures, and similar disruptions.
-Also, we may require additional capital in the future to sustain or grow our digital commerce.
-Business risks related to digital commerce include risks associated with the need to keep pace with rapid technological change, Internet security risks, risks of system failure or inadequacy, governmental regulation and legal uncertainties with respect to the Internet, and collection of sales or other taxes by additional states or foreign jurisdictions.
-If any of these risks materializes, it could have a material adverse effect on our business.
+Business risks related to online commerce include risks associated with the need to keep pace with rapid technological change, Internet security risks, risks of system failure or inadequacy, governmental regulation and legal uncertainties with respect to the Internet, and collection of sales or other taxes by additional states or foreign jurisdictions.
+If any of these risks materializes, it could have a material adverse effect on the Companys business.

 Future performance will depend upon our ability to attract, retain, and motivate our executive and senior management team, as well as store personnel and field management.
 Our success depends to a significant extent both upon the continued services of our current executive and senior management team, as well as our ability to attract, hire, motivate, and retain additional qualified management in the future.
 Competition for key executives in the retail industry is intense, and our operations could be adversely affected if we cannot attract and retain qualified associates.
 Many of the store and field associates are in entry level or part-time positions with historically high rates of turnover.
 Our ability to meet our labor needs while controlling costs is subject to external factors such as unemployment levels, prevailing wage rates, minimum wage legislation, and changing demographics.
 If we are unable to attract and retain quality associates, our ability to meet our growth goals or to sustain expected levels of profitability may be compromised.
 In addition, a large number of our retail employees are paid the prevailing minimum wage, which if increased would negatively affect our profitability.

 In 2010, Congress enacted comprehensive health care reform legislation which, among other things, includes guaranteed coverage requirements, eliminates pre-existing condition exclusions and annual and lifetime maximum limits, restricts the extent to which policies can be rescinded, and imposes new and significant taxes on health insurers and health care benefits.
-Due to the breadth and complexity of the health reform legislation and the large number of eligible employees who currently choose not to participate in our plans, it is difficult to predict the overall effect of the statute and related regulations on our business over the coming years.
-Eligible employees who currently choose not to participate in our healthcare plans may find it more advantageous to do so when recent changes to healthcare laws in the United States become effective in 2014.
-Such changes include tax penalties to persons for not obtaining healthcare coverage and being ineligible for certain healthcare subsidies if an employee is eligible for healthcare coverage under an employer's plan.
-If a large number of current eligible employees, who currently choose not to participate in our plans, choose to enroll when, or after, the law becomes effective, it may significantly increase our healthcare coverage costs and negatively affect our financial results.
+Due to the breadth and complexity of the health reform legislation, the current lack of implementing regulations and interpretive guidance, and the phased-in nature of the implementation, it is difficult to predict the overall effect of the statute and related regulations on our business over the coming years.
+Possible adverse effects of the health reform legislation include increased costs, exposure to expanded liability and requirements for us to revise ways in which we conduct business.

-We continue to document, test, and monitor our internal controls over financial reporting in order to satisfy all of the requirements of Section 404 of the Sarbanes-Oxley Act of 2002; however we cannot be assured that our disclosure controls and procedures and our internal controls over financial reporting will prove to be completely adequate in the future.
+We must continue to document, test, monitor, and enhance our internal controls over financial reporting in order to satisfy all of the requirements of Section 404 of the Sarbanes-Oxley Act of 2002.
+We cannot be assured that our disclosure controls and procedures and our internal controls over financial reporting required under Section 404 of the Sarbanes-Oxley Act will prove to be completely adequate in the future.
 Failure to fully comply with Section 404 of the Sarbanes-Oxley Act of 2002 could negatively affect our business, the price of our common stock, and market confidence in our reported financial information.

 |Item 1B.||Unresolved Staff Comments|

-The Company currently operates four distribution centers, of which two are owned and two are leased, occupying an aggregate of 2.5 million square feet.
+The Company currently operates four distribution centers, of which two are owned and two are leased, occupying an aggregate of 2.4 million square feet.
 Three of the four distribution centers are located in the United States and one is in the Netherlands.
-We also own a cross-dock facility and operate a leased manufacturing facility in the U.S., both of which we operate in support of our Team Edition apparel business.

 |Item 3.||Legal Proceedings|